 "That took me down psychologically to a place I've never been before," Swift told TIME.
 "I moved to a foreign country.
 I didn't leave a rental house for a year.
 I pushed away most people in my life because I didn't trust anyone anymore."

 2017: The Comeback.
 Swift returned with Reputation, drenched in snake imagery.
-A 63-foot inflatable cobra named "Karyn" on the stadium tour.
+A 63-foot inflatable cobra named "Karyn" towering over the stadium tour.
 She didn't deny the snake label.
 She swallowed it whole and made it hers.

 2020: Vindication.
 The complete 25-minute phone call leaked.
 Kanye never told Taylor about the degrading lyric.
 She'd been telling the truth for four years.